j-sieben/FSM/README.md

 `FSM_OBJECTS_V` exposes the last persisted monitor state as `STATUS_STATE` with values `OK`, `WARN` or `ALERT`.

 The monitor state is persisted rather than calculated on every view access.
-A local scheduler job in a consuming schema calls `FSM_MONITOR.SCAN` for one FSM class.
-The scan evaluates all persisted instances of that class, records monitor state changes in `FSM_LOG`, updates `FSM_OBJECTS`, and returns the detected signals without instantiating concrete `FSM_TYPE` objects.
+A local scheduler job can call `FSM_MONITOR.SCAN_ALL`.
+It derives all classes with configured warning or alert intervals from persisted metadata, evaluates their persisted instances, records monitor state changes in `FSM_LOG`, and updates `FSM_OBJECTS` without instantiating concrete `FSM_TYPE` objects.
+`FSM_MONITOR.SCAN` remains available when one class must be evaluated explicitly and its detected signals returned to a local handler.

 Monitor states are global, translated metadata ordered by severity.
 If the first scan of an overdue instance detects both thresholds, it returns WARN followed by